Founder of Peace

 RIC VII Rome 16

-In A.D.
-313, a set of three fractional coins was issued from Rome for both
+A.D.
+313, a set of three fractional coins was issued from

-cemented peace between the two rulers, and possibly the pièce de
+cemented peace between the two rulers, and in A.D.
+313,

 The FVNDAT and GLORIA coins are half-folles1 and the SAPIENT is a quarter-follis.
 This quarter follis is the smallest coin that Constantine issued.
 The owl on the SAPIENT coin had long been a symbol of wisdom through association with Minerva; but the owl was also a symbol of good luck.
 According to Zosimus, before Constantine fought Maxentius, “an infinite number of owls flew down and covered the wall.”
 Of course, the owls were bad luck for Maxentius!